garywu2/SENG-513-UEats/README.md

 ### firebase config

-- Add config.ts file that contained the config from firebase in src dir
+- Add .env file for the firebase config